streamaserver/streama/README.md

-Small contribution to the new BETA grails3 branch oof Streama.
+Small contribution to the new BETA grails3 branch of Streama.
 Mostly translation.

 Orginal site: https://github.com/dularion/streama